IntegrCiTy/zerobnl/README.md

 ## Running the tests

 Pytest (https://docs.pytest.org/en/latest/) is used in this project.
-To run tests just run `pytest` with command line in the dedicated environment in the root forlder of this package.
+To run tests just run `pytest` from a terminal in the dedicated environment inside the root folder of this package.

 ## Authors